-Eugene RogersDirector of Choral Activities, and Conductor of Chamber Choir
+Eugene RogersDirector of Choral Activities, Associate Professor of Conducting (Choir)

 - 3054 Moore

 A two-time Michigan Emmy Award winner, a 2017 Sphinx Medal of Excellence recipient, and a 2015 GRAMMY Award nominee, Eugene Rogers is recognized as a leading conductor and pedagogue throughout the United States and abroad.
 In addition to being the founding director of EXIGENCE, Rogers is the director of choirs and an associate professor of conducting at the University of Michigan.

 At the University, Rogers leads the graduate choral conducting program, conducts the chamber choir, and administers the program of more than eight choral ensembles.
 His choirs have toured throughout China, South Africa, and the United States and have appeared at national and regional conferences.
 In December 2017, Musical America named Rogers one of the top 30 “Movers and Shapers” Professionals in North America.
 His past appointments include being director of the Michigan Men’s Glee Club, Macalester College (St. Paul, Minnesota), the Boys Choir of Harlem, Waubonsie Valley High School (Aurora, Illinois), and Anima Young Singers of Greater Chicago (formerly the Glen Ellyn Children’s Choir).
 In 2013, Rogers co-managed the production of the joint CD Ye Shall Have a Song with the Michigan, Yale, and Harvard Glee Clubs, a collaboration celebrating America’s three oldest collegiate choirs.